-- Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities. - Level 2: other techniques for which all inputs which have a significant effect on the recorded fair value are observable, either directly or indirectly. - Level 3: techniques which use inputs that have a significant effect on the recorded fair value and are not based on observable market data.
+- Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities.

+- either directly or indirectly.

+- observable market data.

-Level 1 USD Fair value through profit or loss: 30 June 2024 Long-term other financial assets 6 627 905 30 June 2023 Long-term other financial assets 6 190 714
+Fair value through profit or loss: 30 June 2024

+Long-term other financial assets

+Long-term other financial assets

 The Group did not have any financial assets under Level 2 and Level 3 in the current and prior financial years.
 In addition, the Group did not have any transfers between levels.